If you have Just One Day in Lisbon – How would your Itinerary look?

 Portugal is one of the world’s most visited places.
-Especially the beaches around the Algarve are popular among backpackers.
-You’ll see a lot of hitchhikers when you drive on the highways.
+Especially the beaches around the Algarve are loved by the backpackers.
+You’ll even see a lot of hitchhikers when you drive on the highways.
 The summers in the Algarve are unique.
 It’s this special travel spirit very hard to describe with words if you haven’t experienced it yourself.

 This is what I would do if I would have just one Saturday in Lisbon

 Morning, 9am – breakfast at Miradouro da Graça

 I hope you got enough sleep last night because everybody who really wants to get enchanted by the uniqueness of Lisbon should be in an energetic mood.
 So what would be a better start of the day than a good breakfast?
 My idea is to go to one of the miradouros (viewpoints) to watch the sun rising.
 Miradouro da Graça is located within the castle area.
 There is a little café or so-called kiosk with one of the best panorama views.
 While we drink Galão and eat home-made custard tarts, we can enjoy the view over the whole city.